leon94an/tweetretrieve/README.md

 Queries can be returned by calling the tweetRetrieve template as such:
 ```
-{{>tweetRetrieve query="VICE" count=5}}
+{{>tweetRetrieve username="VICE" count=5}}
 ```
-The query field is the screen name of the twitter user being queried, while count is the number tweets to be returned.
+The username field is the screen name of the twitter user being queried, while count is the number tweets to be returned.

 ## Author
 Leon An, July 2015